-Cultural Assessment Operations Assessment How do Senior leaders cascade information How is success measured?
-How are important Decisions made Are the right things measured?
+Cultural Assessment Operations Assessment

+How do Senior leaders cascade information

+How are important Decisions made

 Who makes the decision How often are things measured?

+How fast are the decision made Are there a few metrics that all employees understand and

+How are success and failure recognized

+How does the organization handle Are decision based on assumptions or data?

+failures?

-How fast are the decision made Are there a few metrics that all employees understand and How are success and failure recognized use?
-How does the organization handle failures?
-Are decision based on assumptions or data?
-Does everyone understand the mission vision and strategy Who owns each critical process?
-Is everyone aware of critical customer, revenue, and Who owns the data? expense issues?
-Are the data on spread sheets, laptops or in a data How are Corporate goals established? warehouse?
-How clear are the goals?
-Have the data been validated?
+Does everyone understand the mission vision and strategy Who owns the data?

+Is everyone aware of critical customer, revenue, and Are t he data on spread sheets, laptops or in a

+expense issues? data warehouse?

+How are Corporate goals Have the data been validated?

+established?
+How clear are the Are reports written in simple terms and free from fuzzy

+goals? language?

 Are the goals measurable?
-Are reports written in simple terms and free from fuzzy language?
-Are updated process maps available for most of the critical process?
+Are updated process maps available for most of the critical

+process?

 Do executives know what a process map is?